YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 .. note::
    Transaction Processing may offer a more efficient and more easily managed solution to the issue of potentially conflicting updates.
 For more information, see `General Language Features of M chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

-At the prompt of Mary, execute the following commands:
+At Mary's prompt, execute the following commands:

 .. parsed-literal::
    YDB>lock +^ABC

 This command places a YottaDB LOCK on "^ABC " (not the global variable^ABC).
 Note: LOCKs without the +/- always release all LOCKs held by the process, so they implicitly avoid dead locks.
-With LOCK +, a protocol must accumulate LOCKs in the same order ( to avoid deadlocks).
+With LOCK +, a protocol must accumulate LOCKs in the same order (to avoid deadlocks).

 Then execute the following command to display the status of the LOCK database.